-The animals are then kept restrained for several days while experimenters examine their skin.
-Swelling and sores are common.
-No painkillers are provided.
-Despite their years of use, animal-based phototoxicity studies have never been properly validated to establish their relevance to people or even codified into a standardized test guideline.
-In fact, the only internationally recognized guideline for phototoxicity studies is the non-animal, cell-based test described at right.
+Despite years of use, animal-based phototoxicity studies have never been properly validated to establish their relevance to people or even made into a standardized test guideline.
+In fact, the only internationally recognized guideline for phototoxicity studies is the non-animal, cell-based test described below.

-The 3T3 Neutral Red Uptake (NRU) Phototoxicity Test was developed and validated in Europe and has since been accepted at the international level as a total replacement for animal-based phototoxicity studies.
+In Europe, the 3T3 neutral red uptake (NRU) phototoxicity test was developed and validated to show its applicability and relevance to humans and has since been accepted at the international level as a total replacement for animal-based phototoxicity studies.

-In this test, cells from the 3T3 cell line are exposed to a test chemical in the presence and absence of light.
-Photo-cytotoxicity is evaluated by the relative reduction in viability of cells exposed to the chemical in the presence versus absence of light, where cell viability is measured by degree to which they are able to absorb the dye, neutral red.
+In this test, cells from the 3T3 cell line are exposed to a test chemical in both the presence and the absence of light.
+Photocytotoxicity is evaluated by the relative reduction in viability of cells exposed to the chemical in each of the two circumstances, which is measured by the degree to which they’re able to absorb the neutral red dye.